odioski/RADICO/SESSION_PROGRESS_JUNE_16_2025.md

 **Overall Status**: ✅ **COMPLETE SUCCESS**

 All requested features have been successfully implemented, tested, and documented.
-RADICA is now a robust, user-friendly, and professionally documented network troubleshooting tool with:
+RADICO is now a robust, user-friendly, and professionally documented network troubleshooting tool with:

 - **Default logging enabled** for better debugging and session tracking
 - **Flexible color profile system** for accessibility and user preference